LeelaChessZero/lczero.org/content/dev/wiki/Technical-Explanation-of-Leela-Chess-Zero.md

 `is_cache_hit` Non-terminal nodes that are transpositions can have the NN-eval in the cache (see NNCache in the glossary below).

-`bool is_collision` A collision happens whenever the same leaf is reached during one search.
+`bool is_collision` A collision happens whenever the same leaf is reached again during one search.
 A collisions count is used to determine when to cancel the search, since collisions imply time is wasted traversing the same line repeatedly.

 `moves_to_visit` is a vector of class `Move` and this vector should contain the moves leading up to the position that the node represents.
 If a node is not terminal `ProcessPickedTask()` uses `move_to_visit` when calling `ExtendNode()` to extend the node.